 That idea is not as wild as it sounds.
 For example, suppose there is a road 10 miles long, and its is “contained” by a start line and a finish line.
 Suppose the speed limit on this road is 60 mph, and I want to determine if a car has been speeding.
 One way I could do this is to watch a car the whole length of the road, measuring its speed the whole time.
 But another way is to simply measure when a car crosses the start line and finish line.
 At a speed of 60 mph, a car travels a mile a minute, so if the time between start and finish is less than 10 minutes, I know the car was speeding.

 The holographic principle applies that idea to string theory.
 Just as its much easier to measure the start and finish times than constantly measure the speed of the car, it is much easier to do physics on the surface hologram than it is to do physics in the whole volume.
-The idea really took off when Juan Martín Maldacena derived what is known as the AdS/CFT correspondence (an arxiv version of his paper is here), which uses the holographic principle to connect the strings of particle physics string theory with the geometry of general relativity.
+The idea really took off when Juan Martín Maldacena derived what is known as the AdS/CFT correspondence, which uses the holographic principle to connect the strings of particle physics string theory with the geometry of general relativity.2

 While Maldacena made a compelling argument, it was a conjecture, not a formal proof.
 So there has been a lot of theoretical work trying to find such a proof.
 Now, two papers have come out demonstrating that the conjecture works for a particular theoretical case.
 Of course the situation they examined was for a hypothetical universe, not a universe like ours.
 So this new work is really a mathematical test that proves the AdS/CFT correspondence for a particular situation.